 Tips for this Butterbeer Harry Potter Cake

-- I tried the recipe for this butterscotch cake with a couple different instant pudding mixes and found the Jell-O one to yield best results.
+- I tried the recipe for this butterscotch cake with a couple of different instant pudding mixes and found the Jell-O one to yield best results.
 Other brands will work okay, though.
 I did not use fat-free.

-- Adding butterscotch sauce between the layers is a delicious flavour burst, but it will make your cake more susceptible to sliding around during assembly.
+- Adding butterscotch sauce between the layers is a delicious flavor burst, but it will make your cake more susceptible to sliding around during assembly.
 You can place 3-4 bamboo skewers into the top of the cake as support.
 You’ll need to trim the skewers to the proper height of the cake.

 - I used store-bought butterscotch sauce due to laziness, but you could easily make your own.
 Note that I had to boil the store-bought one for 5mins to reduce it, as it was a bit thin.

-- To help ensure your cake layers bake up nice and flat, see my Flat Top Cakes post.
+- To help ensure your cake layers bake up nice and flat, check out my How to Bake Flat Cake Layers post!

 - Preheat oven to 350F.
-Grease and flour three 6" cake rounds and line with parchment.
+Grease and flour three 6″ cake rounds and line with parchment.

-In a medium bowl, whisk flour, baking powder, pudding mix, and salt until well combined.
+- In a medium bowl, whisk flour, baking powder, pudding mix, and salt until well combined.
 Set aside.

 - Reduce speed and add eggs one at a time fully incorporating after each addition.
 Add vanilla.

-Alternate adding flour mixture and cream soda, beginning and ending with flour (3 additions of flour and 2 of cream soda).
+- Alternate adding flour mixture and cream soda, beginning and ending with flour (3 additions of flour and 2 of cream soda).
 Fully incorporating after each addition.

-Bake for about 40mins or until a toothpick inserted into the center comes out clean.
+- Bake for about 40mins or until a toothpick inserted into the center comes out clean.

 - Place cakes on wire rack to cool for 10mins then turn out onto wire rack.
 Allow to cool completely.

-Beat butter until creamy.
+- Beat butter until creamy.
 Add powdered sugar 1 cup at a time.
 Beat for 3 mins.

-Add marshmallow fluff and vanilla extract and beat until fluffy (2-3mins).
+- Add marshmallow fluff and vanilla extract and beat until fluffy (2-3mins).